Renewable Fuel from MSW a Reality

 - Paper, plastics, metals and other recyclable materials are baled and shipped to manufacturers who make new products out of old.

-- Food waste, compostables, non-recyclable papers and other organics are processed in Blairstown where natural, bio-chemical processes and the work of enzymes, produce natural gas and the cellulosic ethanol Trashanol™
+- Food waste, compostables, non-recyclable papers and other organics are processed in Blairstown where natural, bio-chemical processes and the work of enzymes, produce industrial sugars, which can sold as is or further refined to produce cellulosic ethanol Trashanol™ and biogas that can further refined and compressed as CNG.